tangentlabs/django-openkm/docs/README.rst

 Overview
 ========

-django_openkm provides Django integration for the OpenKM document management system.
+django-openkm provides Django integration for the OpenKM document management system.
 Once you have added the application you can extend its abstract models to delegate the storage, search and retrieval of your application's document to OpenKM.

 Features: